Transcreation: The “Icon-Maker” of Global Marketing Campaigns

 There is much more to communication than just language.
 From body language to social cues, there are countless nuanced elements that contribute to the meaning of a message, and they can vary greatly from one culture to another.

-Transcreation is used to adapt the most creative elements of a piece of content, like slogans, taglines, jokes, symbols, storytelling, and even emojis, to be culturally relevant in each local market.
-For example, in Japan, parents don’t use the story of a stork delivering babies to explain how their child arrived.
-Instead, they tend to explain that a baby came from a giant floating peach… using imagery that portrayed a stork delivering a baby would be confusing in Japan, so transcreated content would adapt to using a peach instead!
+For example, in Japan, parents don’t use the story of a stork delivering babies to explain how their child “arrived.”
+Instead, they tend to explain that a baby came from a giant floating peach.
+Since using imagery or messaging that portrayed a stork delivering a baby would be confusing and irrelevant in Japan, transcreated content would use a peach in place of a stork and adapt the storyline where needed.
+Word-for-word, non-localized translation, however, would have botched the marketing campaign with stork imagery and words that didn’t convey the business’ accurate content.

 5 Shocking Examples of Big Companies Making Marketing Blunders